 In 1995 New Life Church moved from Wilson Avenue to 5918 Babylon Street.
 God heard the prayers of the saints and provided an edifice where the ministry could accommodate the needs of a growing congregation.

 As the scripture states, one planted, one watered, but God gives the increase (I Cor.
 3:6).This is true of the New Life ministry.
 Elder Partman was challenged by God to move to another area.
 After heeding the call of God to move on to a different ministry Elder Torrence Sparkman moved to New Orleans from Chicago, Illinois and accepted the challenge of pastoring New Life Church.

 Elder Sparkman served as pastor of New Life Church from 2003 – 2005.
 He became a welcomed edition to the New Life family as he challenged us to live life in a “New Life Way”.
 He worked faithfully as pastor until the effects of Hurricane Katrina destroyed his home.
 His love for others and the church inspired many.

 New Life Church is currently under the ministerial care of Elder Archie C. Brown.
 He became pastor of New Life Church in 2008.
-He is working diligently with Associate Ministers Alvin Jeanpierre and Dr. Melvin Hobbs to fulfill our mission of providing assistance and guidance to individuals in our community.
+He is working diligently with to fulfill the New Life COCHUSA mission of providing assistance and guidance to individuals in the New Orleans east community.